floooh/floooh.github.io/_posts/2016-02-15-coding-habit-changes.md

   function object with captured arguments I usually do this through a lambda now instead of using std::function/std::bind directly (that's just too ugly).
-  I wouldn't use this as a 'big idea' for building an entire system around it though since std::function pointers are quite fat and complex under the hood.
+  I wouldn't use this as a 'big idea' for building an entire system around it though since std::function objects are quite fat and complex under the hood.

 ### What I don't want to give up just yet: